-To use SPSOLVE, its routines must be called in the order shown below:
+To use SPSOLVE, its routines must be called in the following order shown:

 - 1. One Call Interface: For solving single matrix - a.
 DGSSFS() Initialize, order, factor, solve - b.
 DGSSSL() Additional solves (optional): repeat DGSSSL() as needed - c.
 DGSSDA() Deallocate working storage - 2.
 Regular Interface: For solving multiple matrices with the same structure - a.
 DGSSIN() Initialize - b.
 DGSSOR() or DGSSUO() Order and symbolically factor - c.
 DGSSFA() Factor - d.
 DGSSSL() Solve: repeat DGSSFA() or DGSSSL() as needed - e.
 DGSSDA() Deallocate working storage the Fortran SPSOLVE interface can be called from a C program.
-(For more information on how to call Fortran routines from C programs, see the Fortran Programming Guide.)
+For more information on how to call Fortran routines from C programs, see the Oracle Solaris Studio 12.4: Fortran Programming Guide.